 Because women pursue careers in post and technology with weights on their feet.

 And now these women are so tired and I’m watching them leave.
-They wouldn’t leave if they weren’t so tired.
+They wouldn’t leave if they weren’t so spent.
 They would stay and use their incredible skills to tell the stories that need to be told with so many important perspectives.

 This is the excessive emotional labor we put on women, which has been well-documented as a major stressor that wears women down.
 Tack on dealing with an industry with long days, egos, and tight deadlines, and it’s a small wonder so many of us make it at all.
+And women’s groups are no better: if technical women are the focus of any organization, it’s usually as a requirement to apologize and make up for their own invisibility.
+Groups that support women in film and women in media really only support certain subsets of privilege women in high level roles, and place the emotional labor on already exhausted women to represent themselves.

 It’s true that many women do choose to leave employment to raise children.
 I think that’s great.
 I think men and women both should have that choice presented to them.
 However, there is no path back into the industry for women who choose to do this.
 There are women who spent six years raising a son or daughter and wish to go back to work, but no employer will entertain the thought of hiring someone with a gap in employment, regardless of why or how much work they did to keep themselves up to date with their tools.